ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 ## Definitions

 ### Complaint:
 Any written, electronic, or oral communication that alleges deficiencies related to the identity, quality, durability, reliability, safety, effectiveness, or performance of a Medical Data Networks LLC product after it is released for commercial distribution.
-See 21 CFR 820.3(b).

 ### Inquiry:
 A user question regarding the use of a Medical Data Networks LLC product that does not meet the definition of a complaint (e.g., a question about how a feature works, or how to update apps).
 If repeated inquiries are received from different users regarding the same topic, corrective action may be needed because repeated inquiries of the same nature may indicate a user/use problem.

 ### Malfunction:
 The failure of a device to meet any of its performance specifications or otherwise to perform as intended.
 Performance specifications include all claims made in the labeling for the device.
 The intended performance of a device refers to the objective intent of the person legally responsible for the labeling of the device.
-See 21 CFR 803.3.

 ### MDR (Medical Device Report):
 The MDR regulation is a mandatory information reporting system that requires manufacturers, distributors, and importers to report certain adverse experiences caused or contributed to by their devices.
 A report will be submitted to the Food & Drug Administration (FDA) whenever a manufacturer, distributor or an importer becomes aware of information that its device (1) may have caused or contributed to a death or serious injury, or (2) has malfunctioned and, if the malfunction recurs, is likely to cause or contribute to a death or a serious injury.